 Our focus is both on digital and physical objects.
 You might notice that we also have a lot of old paper ephemera items, in addition to photographs.
 Paper is a valuable witness to history and offers details to events that often are forgotten.
 We also have a small collection of 3D items.
 They will be slowly introduced to this online collection later in 2018.

-The majority of our funding comes from the public.
+The majority of our financial support comes from the public through crowdfunding.
 But we’ve also run into project sponsorship opportunities from The UNFoundation, EPB, River City Company, and Epson.

 We need your continued support to grow.
 Please click here and give a gift of $10 or more to help sustain Picnooga’s future cataloging and preservation efforts.

 F.O.A. is the foundation of Picnooga.
 Even if you cannot or choose not to financially support this project, our resources are always free, open, and accessible to everyone.

 Sorry, we aren't online at the moment.
 Please leave us a message.